James Osborne James Osborne

 COOL AUTOGRAPHS FROM COOL PEOPLE #4-THE PIANO PLAYERS part 1

 My idea of the perfect group is the piano trio; piano, bass and drums.
-I’ve always loved the piano, and will always be there when a great trip is in town.
+I’ve always loved the piano, and will always be there when a great trio is in town.

 My idea of the perfect group is the piano trio; piano, bass and drums.
-I’ve always loved the piano, and will always be there when a great trip is in town.
+I’ve always loved the piano, and will always be there when a great trio is in town.

 barry_harris_002.jpg